awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Deploy a SageMaker Real-time Inference endpoint ................................................
-To deploy a SageMaker real-time inference endpoint, you will need three model artifacts that were generated by graph construciton and model training pipelines.
+To deploy a SageMaker real-time inference endpoint, you will need three model artifacts that were generated during  graph construction (GConstruct/GSProcessing) and model training.

 - The saved model path that contains the ``model.bin`` file.
 This path has the same purpose as the ``--restore-model-path`` used during offline inference CLIs in which GraphStorm looks for the ``model.bin``